 - As soon as possible after the qualifying event occurs (but within 60 days), submit a termination request via the Employer Account, approved EDI transaction or an enrollment/change form to remove the employee, spouse, and/or dependent(s) from your group coverage.
-This step will relieve you of your responsibility for those premium payments during the member's election period - When the eligible individual(s) elects the continuation coverage, submit an enrollment request via the Employer Account or approved EDI transaction.
+This step will relieve you of your responsibility for those fully insured premium or self-insured administrative fee payments during the member's election period. - When the eligible individual(s) elects the continuation coverage, submit an enrollment request via the Employer Account or approved EDI transaction.
 If an enrollment/change form is used, it must indicate the effective date of COBRA and the Reason for Submission as "COBRA Reinstatement"